just-hugo/syndio_dashboard_QA/README.md

 ## Set test options

-You may optionally customize browser settings (such as running incognito) or the wait time for test steps before timing out in `browser_options.py` and `wait_time.py`
+You may optionally customize browser settings (such as running incognito) or the wait time for test steps before timing out in `/test_options/browser_options.py` and `/test_options/wait_time.py`

+You may also customize the expected parameters for things like element height, color, or active status in `/test_options/expected_data.py`

 ## Run tests